KotilaSec/SOC-Threat-Hunt-Portfolio/README.md

 A personal collection of threat hunts, detections, and MITRE ATT&CK–mapped investigations, built while being an active member of the MyDFIR SOC Community.

-This repo doubles as a portfolio to showcase your growth as a SOC analyst — demonstrating how you hunt, investigate, and document findings.
+This repo doubles as a portfolio to showcase my growth as a SOC analyst — demonstrating how I hunt, investigate, and document findings.

 ---